What costs are involved?

 This cost can vary from $500-$800 and is independently set by the various anesthetists we work with.

-All appointments with the surgeon and bariatric GP will be free for life.
+All appointments with the surgeon will be at no additional cost for life.

 One year of online support with our Dietitians (including Webinars for Darwin patients) will be free.